Resources

 POTS (Postural Orthostatic Tachycardia Syndrome)/Dysautonomia

-Postural Orthostatic Tachycardia Syndrome (POTS) is not a specific disease but a syndrome which is a collection of symptoms.
-It is clinically defined as a heart rate increase of 30 beats per minute or more from the lying down to the standing position within 10 minutes or less.
+Postural Orthostatic Tachycardia (POTS) is a syndrome characterized by a heart rate increase of 30+ beats per minute when going from lying down to standing within 10 minutes.

 ALS